jbrillon/DG-Mesh-Optimization/README.md

 **Date written: December 2020**

-This project was pursued as my final project for MECH 579 (Multidisciplinary Design Optimization) at McGill University, taught by Professor Nadarajah of the Mechanical Engineering department.
+This project was pursued as my final project for MECH 579 (Multidisciplinary Design Optimization, i.e. MDO) at McGill University, taught by Professor Nadarajah of the Mechanical Engineering department.

 # Discontinous Galerkin Mesh Optimization

 ## Introduction

-In the field of computational fluid dynamics (CFD), The discontinuous Galerkin (DG) method is a widely used high-order numerical method for discretizing partial differential equations (PDEs).
+In the field of computational fluid dynamics (CFD), the discontinuous Galerkin (DG) method is a widely used high-order numerical method for discretizing partial differential equations (PDEs).
 In the DG method, the computational domain is discretized into elements, this is referred to as the mesh, and within each element, the solution is locally reconstructed by polynomials of order P. Favourably, the method allows for discontinuities between elements by employing a numerical flux (i.e. an approximate Riemann solver).
 For a problem in which high-gradient regions are present, a mesh that conforms to these high-gradient locations would reduced the error between the numerical and exact solution, while keeping the number of elements and P constant.
 It is such a mesh that is the motivation of this project, to use an optimization algorithm to determine the optimal location of the element vertices such that the DG solution error is minimized.

 ## Project Description